PurveshGhedia/StonkBot007/README.md

-# StonkBot007 - Portfolio Scanner Frontend
+# StonkBot007 - Portfolio Scanner

 A comprehensive web-based portfolio scanning and analysis platform that provides real-time insights on your stock holdings based on news sentiment analysis.